 A molecular biology service is offered to aid in the diagnosis of lymphoproliferative disorders utilising PCR (Polymerase Chain Reaction) for IgH and TCR gene reaarangments translocation plus FISH (Fluorescence In-Situ Hybridisation) based assays including Bcl2 break apart, Bcl6 break apart, Cyclin D1 break apart, Malt1 break apart, Myc break apart and IgH break apart.

 Electron microscopy is available as a routine service for renal biopsies.
-However, requests outside this sphere should be discussed with a Consultant a member of staff.
+These specimens are processed at a referral laboratory.
+However, requests outside this sphere should be discussed with a consultant a member of staff.

-A Mohs diagnostic service is currently provided for the dermatology and ophthalmology departments.
+A Mohs diagnostic service is currently provided for the dermatology and ophthalmology departments and performed primarily at Solhull Hospital Dermatology Department but also may be performed at the Heartlands Laboratory.

-The department also houses a modern autopsy suit at the Heartlands site and quiet viewing room facilities for families and friends of deceased patients at both Heartlands, Solihull and Good Hope sites.
+The Department also houses a modern autopsy suit at the Heartlands site and quiet viewing room facilities for families and friends of deceased patients at both Heartlands, Solihull and Good Hope sites.
+Please note that covid related restrictions to viewings are currently in place and these are only arranged in exceptional circumstances currently.
+Please call the Mortuary at the appropriate site for advice.

-Outside routine working hours a Consultant Pathologist can be contacted in case of emergency via the HOEFT switchboard.
+Outside routine working hours a Consultant Pathologist can be contacted in case of emergency via the switchboard 0121 424 2000.